philmikejones/beginning-mapping/handout.md

 My name is Phil and I'm a geographer.
 I have a PhD in geography from the University of Sheffield[^thesis], in which I specialised in computer simulations of small--area geographical data.
-I now work at the University of Derby on an ESRC--funded research project.
+I now work at the University of Derby on an ESRC--funded research project; I use GIS and geographical methods extensively in my work.
 I previously worked in both private and public--sector organisations as a data analyst.
-I use GIS and geographical methods extensively in my work.

 I write blog posts and post tutorials about GIS on my website[^website].
 I enjoy teaching and have taught variations of much of this material to postgraduate level.